alasdairforsythe/tokenmonster/training/README.md

         number of worker threads to run, excluding main thread
 ```

-`-dataset` is the dataset. `-dictionary` is the tokens file from `getalltokens`. `-dir` is the output directory. `-vocab-size` is your target vocabulary size. `-workers` is the number of threads to run (best to set it to 1 less than the number of CPU threads you have.)
+`-dataset` is the dataset. `-dictionary` is the tokens file from `getalltokens`. `-dir` is the output directory (many intermediary files are created). `-vocab-size` is your target vocabulary size. `-workers` is the number of threads to run (best to set it to 1 less than the number of CPU threads.)

 Before running `trainvocab` you first need to decide on the parameters for what to do with single-byte tokens.
 Those are tokens for individual bytes, such standard English characters that are represented with ASCII, and starting or continuation bytes of multi-byte sequences in UTF-8.

 Unlike regular tokens, all single-byte tokens are included in every vocabulary.
 In total there are 256 possible single-byte tokens.
 So for large vocabularies it's common to include all of them.
 This ensures that any data can be tokenized with the vocabulary, even binary data.
-However, that's a bit wasteful for smaller vocabularies, especially for specialized models where you know that some of those bytes will never be used by the model.
+However, that's a bit wasteful for smaller vocabularies, especially for specialized models or models that only generate ASCII text.

-`-include-256-bytes` reserves 256 tokens for all possible single bytes.
+`-include-256-bytes` includes 256 tokens for all possible single bytes.

 `-include-128-bytes` includes the full set of 128 ASCII character codes, including control characters.

 `-include-ascii-bytes` includes all printable ASCII characters, as well as `\r\n\t` (newlines and tabs), but none of the control characters.
 This is what you want for small models that are only trained on English text.

 `-include-utf8-bytes` gives a token for every byte that could make up any part of a valid UTF-8 character sequence.
+This is what you want if your model only generates UTF-8 text.

 `-include-missing-bytes` dynamically adds tokens for all bytes discovered during training that don't already have tokens.

 `-exclude-other-bytes` instructs `trainvocab` to ignore single-byte token from the tokens file generated by `getalltokens`.
+This is useful to include along with any of the above if your dataset is not clean, to ensure tokens are not allocated to characters that are not supposed to be there (for example, some UTF-8 characters within a dataset that's meant to be only ASCII.)

-For the prebuilt vocabularies, I mostly used `-include-256-bytes` for 50256, 65536 & 100256 sizes.
-I used `-include-utf8-bytes -exclude-other-bytes` for most of the others, and 8000 and less vocabulary size I used `-include-ascii-bytes -exclude-other-bytes`.
+For the prebuilt vocabularies, I used `-include-256-bytes` for `50256`, `65536` & `100256` vocab sizes.
+I used `-include-utf8-bytes -exclude-other-bytes` for most of the others, and for `8000` and less vocabulary size I used `-include-ascii-bytes -exclude-other-bytes`.

 When `trainvocab` has finished, there will be hundreds of files in the `-dir` output directory.
 The one you want is the alphabetically first file, as this is the list of vocab-size tokens that tokenized the dataset with the least number of tokens.
 Once you've exported this as a vocabulary, you can delete this directory.
 The other files that begin with numbers are all the other vocabularies that were within 1% of the best vocabulary, and the other files are intermediary files that can be used to resume the training from any of those intermediary points.

 Note that the file format of the tokens files in the output directory is the same format as the tokens generated by `getalltokens`.
-As such, you can use any of the output files from `trainvocab` as the input `-dictionary` for `trainvocab`.
+As such, you can use any of the files in the output directory as the input `-dictionary` for `trainvocab`.
 For example, you could use the final tokens from a 50,000 size vocabulary as the input dictionary for training a 10,000 size vocabulary.
 Doing so is not recommended because the optimal 10,000 tokens is not necessarily a subset of the optimal 50,000 tokens, but if you're in a hurry, you can do it.

 ### -special